shanahanbaptista/Data-structures-with-C/README.md

 Below is a reminder of the commands you need to use to submit your program.

 :warning: You have created several files and even a folder for this program.
 Be sure you add them to the repo.
-If you forget to add the files and the keys folder to the repo, your assignment will be considered late or not accepted at all.
+If you forget to add the files to the repo, your assignment will be considered late or not accepted at all.

 ```shell
 git status